What Can the Bible Teach Us? Answers from Judaism, Christianity, and Islam

 What does the Bible say it can teach us?

-Does the Bible teach wisdom?
+What does the Bible teach about wisdom?

 0 Community answers